Laser-enhanced quantum sensing boosts sensitivity and dynamic range: Sensitivity and dynamic range

 Here $h$, $g_{\mathrm{e}}$, $\mu_{\mathrm{B}}$ are the Planck constant, electron g-factor and Bohr magneton, respectively.
 This formula is more commonly used in an approximation for the weak contrast limit $C\ll1$ \cite{levine_paper, barry_paper, hahl_paper, yves_paper, dreau_paper, ruan_paper}, where the best sensitivity scales linearly with contrast

 For high contrast, the PSNL sensitivity scales super-linearly with the ODMR contrast, i.\,e., improves by more than the factor of contrast improvement \cite{yves_paper}.
 Thus, we expect an even better PSNL sensitivity when approaching \SI{100}{\percent} ODMR contrast.
-To investigate this, the red ODMR measurement from Fig.~\ref{fig:figure_3}A was analyzed regarding the PSNL sensitivity, as depicted in Fig.~\ref{fig:figure_3}C.
+To investigate this, the red ODMR measurement from Fig.~\ref{fig:figure_2}a was analyzed regarding the PSNL sensitivity.
+Due to the (100) bias field configuration, an additional geometrical factor of $\sqrt{3}$ needs to be considered when calculating the sensitivity \cite{barry_sens}.
+The results are depicted in Fig.~\ref{fig:figure_3}a.

-The red curve shows the sensitivity at each point of the curve determined via the gradient of the Lorentzian fit (see section S2).
-The dashed line represents the best PSNL sensitivity when using the new and generally valid formula from Eq.~\ref{eq:sensi_correct}.
-The dotted line depicts the best PSNL sensitivity when using the commonly used formula in Eq.~ \ref{eq:sensi_approx}.
-Clearly, the general formula is necessary to determine the correct minimum of the sensitivity curve, while the approximation for small contrast estimates a worse sensitivity.
-Thus we demonstrate a sensitivity which is improved super-linearly with better contrast (details in section S2).
-A PSNL of $\SI{670}{\femto\tesla\per\sqrt{\hertz}}$ is reached, which marks a significant improvement of more than an order of magnitude compared to previous experimental work in the context of LTM \cite{hahl_paper, gottesman_paper, yves_paper, schall_paper} and is comparable to theoretical predictions of $\SI{700}{\femto\tesla\per\sqrt{\hertz}}$ in \cite{dumeige_ltm}.
-As expected from the results in \cite{yves_paper}, the point of optimal sensitivity shifts from the point of inflection for small contrasts to the minimum of the ODMR curve for higher contrasts.
-This shift in the optimal operating point can also be seen in the difference between the determination methods of the PSNL sensitivity via the fit parameters (dashed and dotted line).
-The slightly worse sensitivity when approaching exactly the ODMR resonance is due to a contrast just below 100\% (see Fig.~\ref{fig:figure_3}A).
+The red curve shows the sensitivity at each point of the curve determined via the gradient of the Lorentzian fit (see Methods).
+Clearly, the general formula (dashed line) is necessary to determine the correct minimum of the sensitivity curve, while the approximation for small contrast (dotted line) with its linear scaling with contrast underestimates the sensitivity.
+Thus, we demonstrate a sensitivity which is improved super-linearly with better contrast (details in Methods).